Home » Repurposed Furniture » Kid’s Chalkboard Desk using Repurposed Nightstand

 As an Amazon Associate, I earn from qualifying purchases.

 This was a fun project once I figured out what I wanted to do with it.
-I did make a chalkboard desk once a long time ago, I called it the Smurf desk.
+I once made a chalkboard desk a long time ago.
+I called it the Smurf desk.

 Free Nightstand

 Sometimes these things just “come to me”.
-I decided to build a small bookshelf on the end of the kid’s chalkboard desk to support the left side of the top.
+I decided to build a small bookshelf on the end of the kid’s chalkboard desk to support the left side of this reclaimed top.

-kreg jigThat would take 4 pieces of lumber for the shell of the shelf.
-A top, bottom, and two sides.
+To do that, it would take four pieces of lumber for the shell of the shelf.
+A top, a bottom, and two sides.
 My favorite way of building such a frame is with my favorite Kreg Jig.

 How to Make a Kid’s Chalkboard Desk

-The pocket hole screws go from the top of the bookshelf into the left side of the desk top.
-You can see that I added a support in the back to help stabilize the bookshelf.
+The pocket hole screws extend from the top of the bookshelf to the left side of the desktop, as well as from the left side of the desktop to the small shelf unit.
+If you look closely, you can see where I patched the pocket holes on the desktop.
+You can see that I added a support brace in the back to help stabilize the bookshelf.

-NOTE: the drawer is in the wrong place in this picture, it actually belongs on the bottom.
-This nightstand came to me missing a drawer.
+NOTE: The drawer is incorrectly positioned in this picture; it should be located at the bottom.
+This nightstand arrived missing a drawer.

 Remove a Drawer | Make a Shelf

-box in shelfTo replace the missing drawer with a shelf, I marked where the shelf should rest before removing the drawer guide.
-I cut two scrap boards to make the shelf and added cleats to hold the shelf.
+box in shelfTo replace the missing drawer with a shelf, I marked the position of the shelf before removing the drawer guide.
+I cut two scrap boards to make the shelf and added cleats to secure it in place.
 Then I had to deal with the dead space that is now visible.
-I cut two pieces of thin plywood to hide the area and popped them in with my nail gun.
+I cut two pieces of thin plywood to cover the area and installed them with my nail gun.

 Time to Paint the Kid’s Desk